-UCLA Anderson Essay Strategy for 2022-2023
+UCLA Anderson Essay Strategy for 2023-2024

 How to tackle the new UCLA Anderson MBA admissions essay

-Before you sit down to write, take a step back to process the recent achievements in your life.
-In particular, think deeply about the ones that you are particularly proud of, and how they shaped your growth and life trajectory, leading you to the MBA as your next step.
 As you sift through the possibilities, the single most important action you can take is to spend significant time on self-reflection.
 As you narrow down your list of potential stories to share, keep in mind that being sincere and true to yourself goes a long way in keeping the reader invested in you.

 One caution is to keep your audience in mind.
 This is a business school admissions essay after all, and your words are directed to Anderson’s admissions committee.
 Know that UCLA Anderson defines its community by three core qualities: share success, think fearlessly, and drive change.
 There is a lot of opportunity to exemplify one or more of those qualities as you consider your response.
-Anderson’s motto, “Think in the Next,” speaks to a penchant for bold thinkers who are unafraid to chart new pathways and effect change.
-Show some humility in thinking about your impact; Anderson’s is a student-driven community where the notion of ‘ambitious yet humble’ is highly prized.

 As you reflect on initial drafts, consider: What meaning can be discerned from your story and what does it say about you?
 Have a trusted friend, coach or colleague read your essay.
 If they can’t see you in the story or feel an emotional resonance, then try again until it comes through.

-Speaking of emotional resonance, don’t let the need for brevity rob your responses of feeling.
-Remember to SHOW them the impact vs. simply telling them.
-One of the biggest mistakes I’ve seen is showing a lack of enthusiasm.
+Speaking of vulnerability, don’t let the need for brevity rob your responses of emotional resonance.
+Write with feeling and remember to SHOW them the impact vs. simply telling them.
+One of the biggest mistakes I’ve seen in essays is showing a lack of enthusiasm.
 If your tone doesn’t convey excitement or energy, it won’t stand out from the throngs of ambitious, excellence-driven wunderkinds.
-Same if you haven’t taken the time to do substantive introspection and your essays lack meaningful insight or self-awareness.
-Remember, you want to leave the reviewer with a desire to meet you in person to learn more.

 Want more advice?